|

 pictorially, going up at least one or two generations to reveal

-generational patterns.
-This is a way for all present to get a history,
+generational patterns for each person.
+This is a way for both partners to get a history,

 John Gottman developed a

-scientifically based approach to marriage therapy from his
+scientifically based approach to couples therapy from his

 extensive observations of and research with couples and families in his